Matthew Anderson (1784-1857) had been born into a family of millers living at Barrow Mill, Alwinton in Upper Coquetdale in Northumberland.

 - the single storey part of Auchope probably existed when the Wanless family lived there, so is likely to have been where Archibald Wanless was born, and

 - the third is of Barrow, as seen from Barrow Mill

 Matthew Anderson and Jane Wanless

-Matthew Anderson and Jane Wanless were married on 28 June 1810 at Alwinton and their eldest son John (Arthur Oram’s father-in-law) was born in 1811 away from Coquetdale at Birdhope near Otterburn.
+Matthew Anderson and Jane Wanless were married on 28 June 1810 at Alwinton and their eldest son John (Arthur Oram’s father-in-law) was baptised in 1811 away from Coquetdale at Birdhope near Otterburn.

-Archibald b1815, Margaret b1817 and Ephraim b1819 were all born in a small building at Lounges Knowe on the side of Upper Coquetdale valley above Barrowburn.
+Archibald b1815, Margaret b1817 and Ephraim b1819 were all born at Lounges Knowe on the northern side of Upper Coquetdale valley above Barrowburn.
 The baptismal records give their father Matthew as a shepherd.
-In 2006 there were no obvious remains of the building at Lounges Knowe.
+In 2018 there were just the foundation stones remaining but luckily old photographs have survived.

 Matthew then moved further up the valley to Carshope where George b1823 and Jane b1829 were born.
 This may have given the family a better house to live in but due to a cobalt deficiency in the soil shepherds always struggled to make a living there [i].
 Locally they were known as the “Muckle Andersons”.